OrlandoDuranPY/Youtube/Animated Sticky Header/README.md

 # Animated Sticky Header

-## Content

-In this repository you will find the code for an animated navigation bar.
-I used only three technologies:
+Here is the code for a Animated navigation bar.
+I only used three technologies.

 - HTML5
 - CSS3